Making Progress Based on False Discoveries: Gradient Descent

 In this section we set out to prove \cref{thm:main2}.
 In contrast to previous result, here we fix the analyst and assume that it performs predefined update steps.
 This puts several complications into the lower bound as we cannot actively make it ``adversarial", at least not in the standard way.
 Nevertheless our construction builds on a similar idea as the proof before.
 The idea here is to think of the function as a ``state" machine, where each coordinate represents a query that may be asked.
 The analyst, given answers to the queries, moves to the next query.
 The complication though, is that here the dynamic is predefined and we need to design our function carefully so that GD will induce the correct transition between states.

-The idea is captured in what is our main technical workhorse which is the notion of a \emph{GD simulation}, which we build in \cref{sec:construction}.
-GD simulations will be used to provide a reduction from a special class of analysts termed \emph{Boolean analysts}, which are depicted in \cref{sec:overview}.
+The idea is captured in what is our main technical workhorse which is the notion of a \emph{GD wrapper}, which we build in \cref{sec:construction}.
+GD wrappers will be used to provide a reduction from a special class of analysts termed \emph{Boolean analysts}, which are depicted in \cref{sec:overview}.
 Then we use a simple reduction from general analysts (see \cref{lem:boolean}) to obtain a reduction from general analysts to our setting.

 We begin with a brief overview of the construction.
-After that, in \cref{sec:convex_simulation} we depict the technical notion of GD simulation.
-We then explain, in \cref{sec:prfmain2}, how to deduce \cref{thm:main2} from the existence of a GD simulation.
-Finally, in \cref{sec:construction} we provide a construction of a GD simulation, which concludes the proof.
+After that, in \cref{sec:convex_wrapper} we depict the technical notion of GD wrapper.
+We then explain, in \cref{sec:prfmain2}, how to deduce \cref{thm:main2} from the existence of a GD wrapper.
+Finally, in \cref{sec:construction} we provide a construction of a GD wrapper, which concludes the proof.